By The Festival Lawyer //

 Canopies not only offer shade from the sun and reflect heat, they also shelter from the rain and wind, and offer privacy.
 They are also a great way to distinguish your camp site from those around you, by attaching siding to them, adding a sign or flag to the top, or simply just by color (Hey!
 We’re the blue canopy between the red and white one!).

 7. ITEMS TO KEEP YOU MOVING

 Most music festivals involve a ton of walking.
 Probably THE most common items that people recommended were worn in, comfortable shoes.
-I asked Pete Mauch (Staff Writer, Showbams) if he had any other tips to keep a long day of walking from turning into a disaster.
+I asked Pete Mauch (Contributor, Showbams) if he had any other tips to keep a long day of walking from turning into a disaster.

 At Bonnaroo 2005 in Manchester, Tennessee on the fourth and final day, I was hobbling around like I had been riding a horse for weeks.
 From that day forward I swore to myself that I would never go to a festival without my precious Gold Bond.
 Being able to walk long distances comfortably is key to having a great experience at a festival, especially a larger scale one like Bonnaroo or Coachella where you could be walking for a good while between stages and your campsite.
 I’ve helped out many aching friends who were not as prepared so please share your Gold Bond with others.

 I highly recommend you keep a few “safety” apps on your phone.
 Since there isn’t a “Festival Lawyer” app (yet), I highly recommend you download and bring the DanceSafe app.
 Tons of great drug safety tips and emergency care information are available there.

 9. ITEMS TO MAKE NEW FRIENDS